morganoneka/CarpentriesNotes/UnixShell/05_Loops/Notes.md

 > done
 ```

-The shell starts by expanding *.dat to create the list of files it will process.
+The shell starts by expanding `*.dat` to create the list of files it will process.
 The loop body then executes two commands for each of those files.
-The first command, echo, prints its command-line arguments to standard output.
-The head command gets the first 100 lines of the file, then passes them to the tail command.
+The first command, `echo`, prints its command-line arguments to standard output.
+The `head` command gets the first 100 lines of the file, then passes them to the tail command.
 The tail command takes the last 20 lines of that input; this then prints lines 81-100 from each file.

 ( show file: HowLoopsWork.png )